vigneshbhuvan-nus/tp/docs/UserGuide.md

 2. Download GreenTea.jar from the latest release
 3. Once downloaded, copy the jar file to your folder of choice (we recommend on your desktop!)
 4. Double-Click the file to start the application.
 The GUI should appear in a few seconds and it should look like Figure 2.
+There should be two sample decks for you to begin with, Japanese and Spanish.

 ![GreenTea](images/user-guide/1EmptyGUI.png)
 Figure 2.
 GreenTea's GUI

 Before we get started with the program, let us first understand the GUI of GreenTea.
-We shall use an annotated version of Figure 2 to explain it.
+We shall use an annotated version of the GUI to explain it.
 ![GreenTea](images/user-guide/3EmptyGUIWithAnnotation.png)
 Figure 3.
 Annotated GUI